 Showing a dedication to the land for over 100 years, the farm’s founder, Philip James Jones, stated, “Be good to the land and the land will be good to you.”
 With their tasty bounty, it is clear that the Jones’ are good to the land.
 Jones Winery features traditional grape wines and specialty fruit wines produced from fruits grown on their farmlands.
 Tastings of six or seven different wines are available in their historic, converted dairy barn daily.
 In addition to the winery and tastings, Jones Winery also features a farm-to-table cooking studio and wine-food paring classes.

-With two different wine tasting offerings available year-round on Fridays, Saturdays, and Sundays, Sharpe Hill is popular option in northeastern Connecticut.
-For $15 per person, you can opt for a full flight wine tasting, which includes a tasting of all wines and a souvenir glass.
-A wine sampler tasting of six wines is also available for $10 per person.
-Enjoy an award-winning meal at their on-site restaurant called Fireside Tavern, but be sure to reserve a table in advance.
+With two different wine tasting offerings available year-round on Fridays, Saturdays, and Sundays, Sharpe Hill is a popular option in northeastern Connecticut.
+You can opt for a full-flight wine tasting, which includes a tasting of all wines and a souvenir glass.
+A wine sampler tasting of six wines is also available.
+Enjoy a gourmet cheese box with your tasting for an additional fee.